Honors & Awards

 Before Nebraska (Westside HS)

-Jordan is the son of Biz and Kristina Jordan, and was born on Dec.
+The son of Biz and Kristina Jordan, Harrison was born on Dec.
 17, 1994.
-Jordan is majoring in business administration.
+Jordan is majoring in business administration/pre-medicine, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first four semesters.
 He has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline and team hospital visits.
+His outreach work earned Jordan a spot on the 2015 Brook Berringer and Tom Osborne Citizenship Teams.

 Jordan's Career Stats